Discover > FAQs

 Each Key Club member is expected to do at least 50 service hours per year, which equals more than 12 million hours of service annually.

-Who are Key Club’s service partners and how does Key Club support them?
+Who are Key Club’s preferred charities and how does Key Club support them?

-UNICEF, March of Dimes and Children’s Miracle Network are all service partners.
+UNICEF, March of Dimes and Children’s Miracle Network are all preferred charities.
 Key Club members provide fundraising support for each of these groups.
-Find out more at www.keyclub.org/partners.

 What is Kiwanis?